 - Increasing diversity among researchers in behavioral, population, and implementation science who focus on promoting equity in cardiovascular health.

 - Annual $60,000 stipend, health insurance, tuition, generous travel/ professional development allowance.

-- Two-year fellowship, with a start date of August 15, 2019, contingent upon satisfactory progress.
+- Two-year fellowship, starting in August, and contingent upon satisfactory progress.

 - Two fellows appointed in each of the schools of social work and medicine.
 M.D. candidates have the opportunity to complete a master’s degree.

 - Formal, team-based mentorship.

 - Training in community-based participatory research and population science.

 - Individuals underrepresented in health-related sciences (African Americans, Hispanic Americans, Native Americans, Alaskan Natives, Hawaiian Natives, natives of the U.S. Pacific Islands, individuals with physical or mental disabilities, first generation college students).

 - Citizens or permanent residents of the United States at the time of application.